 You're not alone in the Lone-Star State when it comes to wanting to be one with nature.
 Here are a few of the clothing-optional beaches and resorts to choose from:

 - Hippie Hollow—Set on Lake Travis in Austin, this clothing-optional park is an ideal spot to take in the beauty while taking a dip au natural.
 There is a paved walking trail as well as hiking trails hugging the cliffs.
 This is the only official nude beach in Texas.

 - Sandpipers Resort—This adult nudist resort shaded by palm trees is in deep-south Texas.
 Many of the guests are actually snowbird residents, but the resort does offer suites—complete with living room and kitchen as well as a king-size bed—and RV hookups for those interested in a short visit.

 Although we may think of skiing (in many warm layers) when it comes to Vermont, there are a few places to shed it all.

 - Abbott's Glen—This year-round (brrr!) clothing-optional inn and nudist resort sits on 55 acres in southern Vermont.
 Stay in one of the well-appointed rooms any time of year, or enjoy the campsite in the summer.
 The focus is on couples.

 - Coventry Club and Resort—A family-oriented nudist resort, Coventry Club offers both cottages and campground facilities set around a lake in Milton.
-Open May through September, activities at the resort range from beach luaus to chili cook-offs to golf cart and bike parades.
+Open May through September, activities at the resort range from beach luaus to chili cook-offs to golf carts and bike parades.